 How many years does it take to complete the PhD?

 Most students complete the program in 6 years, on average.
+Please view our Student Admission, Outcomes, and Other Data available here.

 How many credits should I take in my first semester?